Towards a Systematic Taxonomy of Attacks against Space Infrastructures: The Attack Taxonomy

-{\bf (1.1.1) Ballistic Projectile Attack}.
-In this attack \cite{usASATs,weeden2020current, thiele2022investigating, russianASAT}, the attacker uses a high-speed ballistic projectile to target a victim spacecraft, which is both the attack {\em entry point} and the attack {\em impact point}.
+{\bf (Counterspace Attacker Subcapability 1.1.1) Ballistic Projectile Attacks}.
+In these attacks, the attacker uses a high-speed ballistic projectile to target a victim spacecraft, which is both the attack {\em entry point} and the attack {\em impact point} \cite{usASATs,weeden2020current, thiele2022investigating, russianASAT}.
 A ballistic projectile, such as a ballistic missile, often has a pre-calculated trajectory (i.e., the flight path) that resembles a parabola intercepting the target satellite trajectory \cite{harlin2007ballistic}.
 The flight path of a ballistic projectile is often described in three phases \cite{masters2013us}: (i) the {\em boost phase}, which is the initial thrust to achieve the proper ascension speed and trajectory; (ii) the {\em post-boost} phase, in which the projectile flies without thrust, namely freefall, relying on gravity and air friction; and (iii) the {\em impact phase}, in which the projectile collides with the victim spacecraft.
 To wage this attack, the attacker needs to have a ground infrastructure for tracking target spacecraft and launching projectiles.
 This attack can be waged from the land, sea, or air (e.g., 1985 United States ASAT projectile was deployed from an F-15 fighter \cite{usASATs}).

-{\bf (1.1.2) Kinetic-Kill Vehicle Attack}.
-In this attack \cite{usASATs,weeden2020current, thiele2022investigating, russianASAT}, the attacker uses a guided projectile (also known as Kinetic-Kill Vehicle, or KKV for short) to target a victim spacecraft, which is both the attack {entry point} and the attack {impact point}.
+{\bf (Counterspace Attacker Subcapability 1.1.2) Kinetic-Kill Vehicle Attacks}.
+In these attacks, the attacker uses a guided projectile (also known as Kinetic-Kill Vehicle, or KKV for short) to target a victim spacecraft, which is both the attack {\em entry point} and the attack {\em impact point} \cite{usASATs,weeden2020current, thiele2022investigating, russianASAT}.
 In contrast to ballistic projectiles, KKVs can maneuver during the impact phase \cite{wright2023hypersonic}.
 The requirement for waging this attack is the same as the requirement for launching the Ballistic Projectile Attack.

-{\bf (1.2) Orbital ASAT Attacks}.
+{\bf (Counterspace Attacker Capability 1.2) Orbital ASAT Attacks}.
 These attacks target a spacecraft from a malicious spacecraft.
 The consequence of an orbital ASAT attack is the destruction of a victim spacecraft.
-This sub-category of attacks can be further divided into three attacks (i.e., the detailed ``how'').
+These capabilities can be further divided into three attacks (i.e., the detailed ``how'').